Joonsak/team20pw/README.md

 [Link to our layout]
 ()
 ### Joona
--Created the Index.html and Drinks.html
+- Created the Index.html and Drinks.html

+### Samuli